Manage Catalyst SD-WAN Security Objects and Security Profiles

 • Drop: Drop the unsupported cipher suites.

-• Decrypt: Decrypt the unsupported cipher suites.
+• No Decrypt: Decrypt the unsupported cipher suites.

 Failure Mode

 Defines the failure mode.
-The options are close and open.
+The options are Close and Open.

 Certificate Bundle

-Minimum TLS Version
+Minimal TLS Version

 Proxy Certificate Attributes